-But what we have not been taught is that all these painful feelings constitute a part of the entire range of human emotional spectrum and are a completely natural part of human condition.
+The thing is we have not been taught is that all these painful feelings constitute a part of the entire range of the human emotional spectrum and are a completely natural part of the human condition.

 When we do not face our dark emotions, they do not go away; instead, they hide in our subconscious mind and become our shadow side.

-It is only when we embrace all these painful emotions and face our shadow side, can we develop into a well rounded and evolved human being.
+It is only when we embrace all these painful emotions and face our shadow side, can we develop into well-rounded and evolved human being.

 It is only when we embrace loneliness, can we turn it into a beautiful experience of solitude.

-Here are 5 truths about loneliness and how we can deal with it:
+Here are 5 truths about being alone and how we can deal with loneliness:

 1) Loneliness is a part of the human condition and we are alone, essentially in the things that are most important and intimate to us.